-Next you will see a list of video and audio formats along with quality and resolution options.
-Just remember the tradeoff between quality and size so that you won't have your device filled.
+Next, you will see a list of video and audio formats and quality and resolution options.
+Remember the tradeoff between quality and size so that you won't have your device filled.

-When you're satisfied with your selections, tap the red ‘Download' button again.
-The video will download in the background, so you can keep using your phone as normal.
+When satisfied with your selections, tap the red ‘Download' button again.
+The video will download in the background so you can use your phone as usual.
 Keep in mind the YouTube video download is a battery-draining task.

 Download Youtube Videos to iPhone, iPad or iPod

 On iOS or iPadOS, you will need to install the Documents app.
-While Documents is a file manager, it can also download YouTube clips too.
+While Documents is a file manager, it can also download YouTube clips.
 The process is a little fiddly but still straightforward.

 First of all, find the clip you want to download in the YouTube app for iOS or in Safari.
 Once you've found it, tap the ‘Share' icon and then ‘Copy Link'.

-Open Documents and look for its web browser icon, which is the little compass at the bottom right of the display.
-Tap on that and go to savefrom.net.
-Paste the address of the YouTube clip in the big input box, choose the quality options you prefer and the file will start to download.
+Open Documents and look for its web browser icon, the little compass at the bottom right of the display.
+Tap on that and go to?savefrom.net.
+Paste the address of the YouTube clip in the big input box, choose the quality options you prefer, and the file will start to download.

-When it’s finished it’ll appear in Documents' downloads section, from which you can drag it over ‘Photos > Camera Roll' so it’s available from outside the Documents app.
+When it's finished, it'll appear in the Documents' downloads section, from which you can drag it over ‘Photos > Camera Roll' so it's available from outside the Documents app.

 Download YouTube Videos to your Mac

 A YouTube Premium subscription, provides various perks, including the ability to download videos to watch offline without third-party software.
-You can do this using the YouTube, YouTube Music and YouTube gaming apps.
-Bear in mind that you can only watch the downloaded videos using the app – you can’t move the video file to a different device, or watch it with a different player.
+You can do this using the YouTube, YouTube Music, and YouTube gaming apps.
+Remember that you can only watch the downloaded videos using the app ? you can't move the video file to a different device or watch it with a different player.

 Available and ideal format options for YouTube video downloads

 Free YouTube video download software provides a choice of several file formats.
-The most common are MP4, 3GP, AVI and MOV; the choice of format and quality settings will affect the devices you can watch your video on, along with its quality.
+The most common are MP4, 3GP, AVI, and MOV; the choice of format and quality settings will affect the devices you can watch your video on and its quality.

 For older phones with small storage and small screens, 3GP is probably ideal.
 Although it's terrible for pretty much everything else.

-For other devices, MOV is Apple's video format and works on every Mac, AVI was developed by Microsoft and works happily on PCs, and MP4 is the video equivalent of MP3 and works on pretty much anything.
+For other devices, MOV is Apple's video format.
+It works on every Mac, AVI was developed by Microsoft and works happily on PCs, and MP4 is the video equivalent of MP3 and works on pretty much anything.
 MP4 is probably the safest choice here.

 The next decision you'll need to make is the video quality.
 That's because YouTube streams in multiple qualities ranging from 3GP for old mobiles to 1080p high definition for big HD displays.

-Unless you download in 3GP format, you have four options for your device: 360p, 480p, 720p and 1080p.
-Once again you have to consider the balance between quality and file size.
+Unless you download in 3GP format, your device has four options: 360p, 480p, 720p, and 1080p.
+Once again, you must consider balancing quality and file size.
 720p is probably the sweet spot unless you are going to playback on a big screen.
-If you don't have heaps of storage available go with the lowest quality that is ok for you.
+If you don't have heaps of storage available, go with the lowest quality that is ok.